brynn-mckintuck/CISC-Group53-PaperSummarizer-/modules/03_Guardrails.md

+> **Change Log (2025-11-27):**
+> Added `evidence_mode = "strict"` option for stronger fact verification.
+> Added standardized warning messages for missing/empty and very short sections.

 ## Purpose
 Apply safeguards: handle missing/empty and short sections, prevent hallucinations, manage long-paper chunking, and enforce coherence.

 ## Inputs
 - **Section outputs** from Module 2.
 - **Chunk plan** and flags from Module 1.
+- **evidence_mode** = "default" | "strict" (NEW)

+### Strict Evidence Mode (NEW)
+When `evidence_mode = "strict"`:
+- The summarizer must **only include claims, results, and equations** that appear explicitly in the provided text.
+- If it cannot find sufficient information to support a section, it must output this standardized warning:
+  > “The source text does not provide enough detail to summarize this section in strict evidence mode.”
+- The system should then:
+  - Omit or blank the unsupported summary.
+  - Tag the section with a flag such as `insufficient_evidence`.

 ## Outputs
 - **Warnings list** for “Checks & Warnings.”